MicheleGrieco/BlockLite/README.md

 chain = [genesisBlock]
 ```

-This becomes the first element from which everything else will be linked.
-For each block, we want to collect a set of transactions, create a header, hash it, and add it to the chain.
+This genesis block serves as the foundation for the entire blockchain—every subsequent block will be linked to it.
+For each new block, we’ll gather valid transactions, generate a header, compute its hash, and append it to the chain.
+The *makeBlock(txns, chain)* function handles this process.
-This is all done by the *makeBlock(txns,chain)* function.

-Let's use this to process our transaction buffer into a set of blocks:
+Now, let’s use it to turn our transaction pool into a series of blocks:

 ```python
 # Arbitrary number of transactions per block - this is chosen by the block miner, and can vary between blocks.